The 10 Weirdest Things About Icelandic People and Culture

 If the thought of it embarrasses you, the best course of action is to simply grit your teeth, close your eyes, and do it.
 Just keep in mind that this is a communal experience and everybody is in the same boat and can't wait until they get to soak in the warm waters of the geothermal pool or lagoon.

-Thankfully for the reserved, in the most popular pools, such as the Blue Lagoon, there are places you can wash and dress privately.
+Thankfully for the reserved, in the most popular pools, such as the Blue Lagoon or Sky Lagoon, there are places you can wash and dress privately.

 The inhibitions of locals are not only absent in the changing rooms.
 Many Icelandic people bathe naked in certain natural hot springs or jump naked in the sea.
 If you want to immerse yourself in Icelandic culture and do the same, make sure that the hot pool you are going to doesn't have anyone else in it and is safe for bathing (you can't expect everyone to be as free-spirited as yourself).